Best washer and dryer deals at the Discover Samsung fall sale

 These customer-loved Samsung washing machines and electric dryers are outfitted with the latest in laundry technology.
 These home appliances have AI capabilities that can select the perfect wash and dry cycle for your clothing, bedding and more.
 These devices work quickly and offer Wi-Fi connectivity so you can control and check in with your laundry right from your smartphone.

-The Discover Samsung fall sale doesn't open to the public until Sept.11, but you can still shop the best washer and dryer deals at the Discover Samsung fall sale now.

-Samsung will be dropping even more laundry appliance deals during the sale, so check back here often to shop all the best Discover Samsung fall washer and dryer deals.
+Samsung will be dropping even more laundry appliance deals throughout the sale with special daily deals and flash deals, so check back here often to shop all the best Discover Samsung fall washer and dryer deals.

 Samsung Bespoke washer with Super Speed Wash and AI Smart Dial: 38% off